 - 1. On the toolbar, go to the Output Style list and select the necessary style. - 2.
 Select the desired references in the Library window. - 3.
-From the Edit menu, select Copy Formatted (Ctrl#+K) to copy the references to the Clipboard. - 4.
-Open a document in your word processor, and select Paste (Ctrlૠ+V) from the word processor's Edit menu.
+From the Edit menu, select Copy Formatted (Ctrl H+K) to copy the references to the Clipboard.